mathysth/bun-prisma-hono-inversify/README.md

 Update the .env file with your specific configuration.

+> Ensure to update the Dockerfile to include your new variables.

 #### Variable Validation

 When introducing new environment variables, validate them in <strong>src/config/config.ts</strong> using the [Zod](https://zod.dev/) library: